INGV/gmprocess/README.md

 # gmprocess
-Parsing and processing ground motion data from USGS
+Parsing and processing ground motion data from USGS, in a docker container.

 ## Clone the repository
 ```